-Amy Fortney Parks is an life-long educator, a passionate psychologist and stressed-out, but mostly happy, mom of four!
-She is the Executive Director of WISE Mind Solutions, LLC, a Northern Virginia-based practice focused on children, teens and families.
-She is also the owner of The Wise Family – a comprehensive website for kids and parents designed to inspire, educate and energize families!
+Dr. Amy Fortney Parks describes herself as a life-long educator, a passionate psychologist and often stressed-out, but mostly happy, mom of four!
+She is the Executive Director of WISE Mind Solutions, LLC, a Northern Virginia-based group psychotherapy practice focused on children, teens and families.
+She is also the owner of The Wise Family – a comprehensive brand for kids and parents designed to inspire, educate and energize families!

 Amy also speaks throughout the Metropolitan DC area AND across the country, on child, education and parenting related topics and is available to speak to parents and teachers!
 Amy is known for her humor, real-world wisdom and brain-based approach in her workshops!

 Teaching young minds to think—clearly and efficiently—is a universal goal of parents and teachers alike.
 Thinking skills such as planning, goal setting, organizing, prioritizing, self-monitoring, accessing working memory, inhibitory (impulse) control and sustaining focused attention are critical to success at every age.

 Ever think the adolescent mind was impossible to understand?
 Recent discoveries in neuroscience offer exciting insights into how the brains of our teens really work and the special “brain-based” challenges facing adolescents as they mature.